imdrift/element.ai/docs/index.md

 ## Welcome to the heaven of failures!

-This is my lab notebook for e-textiles: a place to document experiments and experiences.
+This is my lab notebook for e-textiles: a place to document *experi*ments and *experi*ences.

 ## Studies